kannanjayachandran/Full-Stack-Data-Science/05. Python for Data Science/2. Pandas/Readme.md

 ### SQL-like Operations

 One of the strengths of Pandas is its ability to perform SQL-like operations, making it a powerful tool for data manipulation and analysis.
 Functions like `groupby`, `merge`, `concat`, and `join` enable complex data operations that would typically require SQL.

+# Note

+- While standard Python / NumPy expressions for selecting and setting are intuitive and come in handy for interactive work, for production code, we recommend the optimized pandas data access methods, `DataFrame.at()`, `DataFrame.iat()`, `DataFrame.loc()` and `DataFrame.iloc()`.

+- When working with large datasets, it is important to be mindful of memory usage.
+For example, when reading a CSV file, you can specify the data types of the columns to reduce memory usage.

+- When working with time series data, it is important to set the index of the DataFrame to a `DatetimeIndex` to leverage the time series functionalities in pandas.

+- For a dataFrame passing a single label selects a column and yields a series, equivalent to df.A:

+`df["A"]`

+- For a dataFrame passing a slice selects matching rows:
+`df[0:5]`

+- Adding a column to a DataFrame is relatively fast.
+However, adding a row requires a copy, and may be expensive.
+We recommend passing a pre-built list of records to the DataFrame constructor instead of building a DataFrame by iteratively appending records to it.

+- pandas supports non-unique index values.

+- `df.info(memory_usage="deep")` will give you a more accurate memory usage of the DataFrame.

+- df.memory_usage() will give you the memory usage of each column in bytes.